Have you noticed that your G string often sounds slightly out of tune? There are many factors that could be causing this, so let's go through them...

 Broken Tuning Machines

 Maybe your guitar hasn't got a proper setup in the first place.
-Poor intonation can affect much more than just an open string being out of tune as chords and even single note lines can fall flat or sharp.
+Poor intonation can affect much more than just an open string being out of tune, as chords and even single note lines can fall flat or sharp.

 Old Strings